Nigeria’s economy grows by 3.13% in Q1’25

 *As NBS unveils rebased GDP figures for 2020 to 2024

-This growth represents a 0.86 percentage point increase from the 2.27 per cent recorded in the same period of 2024, Q1’24.
+This growth represents 0.86 percentage points increase from the 2.27 per cent recorded in the same period of 2024, Q1’24.

 In its Nigerian GDP Report Q1’25, the NBS stated: “Gross Domestic Product (GDP) grew by 3.13% (year-on-year) in real terms in the first quarter of 2025.
 This growth rate is higher than the 2.27% recorded in the first quarter of 2024.